borrowed from ecstaticdance.org

 Dress to sweat!
 We recommend you wear clothes that allow your full range of motion.
 Bring socks if you wish, but no shoes are allowed on the dancefloor.
 Always bring a water bottle, and make sure to stay hydrated through the dance!
 Water is usually provided for free, and there is sometimes snacks or massage offered on the sidelines for purchase.
 Most importantly: bring an open mind, a curious spirit, and a body ready to dance!

-During COVID dancing together is forbidden based on Ecstatic Dance Lansing’s Safety Policies.
+During COVID dancing together at your own risk and other’s consent based on Ecstatic Dance Lansing’s Safety Policies.

 Many Dancers come to dance by themselves in the Group Field.
 Some Dancers also enjoy dancing with others, with or without physical contact.
 Below is a guide to help your experience at Ecstatic Dance.